JosephineConnelly/thesis_josephine/content/textfile.md

 *why soybean is relevant: because it's an important crop* draft 2

+Soybean is a crop of global economic importance.
 It is successfully grown (where) latitudes. in north and south america for feed and is imported to europe in great amounts (4/5ths?)(ref) for animal feed.
 Soy is the perfect feed crop because of its protein and oil content.
 More than three quarters of that produced is fed to animals.
 It is also gaining popularity as a means to enough protein in a vegetarian diet (20% of produced amount).

 *there are downsides of the status quo*